 Now it’s time to paint the face!
 I tend to keep my faces very simple – you can do more if you feel so compelled.
 Otherwise, I simply put a smiley face with eyebrows on my soldiers.
 Two green or blue eyes, a red mouth, and eyebrows that match the hair.
 For the hair I pretty much use a Lego-style haircut on him.
 I give him long sideburns that define where the ears would be, and then trace around the ear area, filling in the back and top of the head.
 You don’t have to get too detailed on the top of the head though because the pom pom “hat” will be glued up there.

 I’d like to take a moment to say why I think hot glue is not a good idea for this project.
 This is a Christmas ornament and will probably be packed away into hot attics and storage units during the rest of the year.
 We’ve used hot glue on projects like this before only to find the next winter season that the hot glue shifted and reset itself, often resulting in lost limbs and pieces!
 So I recommend a water based super glue for this project.
 It dries fairly quickly and holds the pieces together really well.

-Finally, cut 6" of the 1/8" braid and glue a loop to the back of your soldier.
-That's it, you're finished!
+In the video, I cut 6″ of the 1/8″ braid and glued a loop to the back of the soldier.

 *Another option is to put a screw eye on the head before you put the pom pom on and then attach the pom pom.
 I put mine on at an angle so that it pokes out just behind the pom pom.